Climate change: the physics

 - this is caused principally by mankind's emissions of CO2

-- it is causing increased droughts, heatwaves, storms and floods
+- global warming is causing increased droughts, heatwaves, storms and floods

 - future emissions will cause additional warming